utcs-scea/KernMLOps/README.md

 ### Python

-Python is required, version `3.12` is recommended for best compatibility.
+Python is required, at least version `3.12` is required for its generic typing support.
+This is the default version on Ubuntu 24.04.

 Python package dependencies are listed in `requirements.txt` and can be installed via `pip`.